KevinGimbel/kevingimbel.de/content/book/_index.md

 The book titles are German and English mixed because I have read some books in German and some in English (a few even in German and English).

-**Note:** This section is still being but together, not all books have been added yet and since I never recorded this data anywhere I need to go through my bookshelf and Amazon orders to find all the books I've read.
+**Note:** This section is still being put together, not all books have been added yet and since I never recorded this data anywhere I need to go through my bookshelf and Amazon orders to find all the books I've read.